paulthp/TP_NGS_ClownFish_Paul/readme.md

 results with different plots

 * The MAplot shows the log2FoldChange and the BaseMean which respectively correspond to the difference of expression between the sample and the control, and the expression level.
 The genes with a positive log2FC are overexpressed in the orange skin, and the genes with a negatie log2FC are overexpressed in the white skin.
 A relationship between the the log2FC and the baseMean was observed and corrected with ```lfcShrink```
+The genes corresponding to the bigger plots are the genes with padj<1e-20.
+They belong to 2 groups: down-regulated genes (log2FC<0) and up-regulated genes (log2FC>0)

 ![legende](images/MA_plot.jpg)